hanruizhang/zhanglab/5_News.md

 ## **Lab News**
 #### **Welcome our summer undergraduate student researchers!** [2019/05/20]
-Congratulations to Raneem Hamad, Jeana Chun, and Annie Rozenblyum for receiving scholarships to do research in the lab.
-Looking forwrad to a rewarding summer.
+Congratulations to Raneem Hamad, Jeana Chun, and Annie Rozenblyum for receiving scholarships to do research in the lab this summer.
+We look forward to having you!
 #### **Fang has received an _ATVB Travel Award for Young Investigators_ and an _Outstanding Poster Award_ !** @ Vascular Discovery 2019 Scientific Sessions in Boston, MA.
 [2019/05/16]
 <img src="{{ '/images/2019ATVB_TravelAward.jpg' | absolute_url }}" alt="2019ATVB_TravelAward" width="200">